Shojiburman/Bat/README.md

+# OpenGL Design - Bat

-# Bat is a logo design which is coded with Opengl
+This is a logo design which is coded with Opengl